ledudu/chat-1/README.txt

 "rights" = their rights (3=admin,2=mod,1=regular)
 "nick" = their nickname
 "banned" = their banned status (1=banned, 0=not banned)
+"muted" = their muted status (1=muted, 0=not muted)

 Put those accounts into the .htpasswd file in the format:

 user:pass

 Seperated by newlines

+Also, make sure to change the SQL login credentials to your own.

 Enjoy!